Better Late than Never; Take Advantage of Depreciation Allowances Now!

 On completion of the report, our Team found a total of $7,542 in depreciation deduction that could be claimed during the first full financial year.
-There would be a further $107,494 in total depreciation deductions, able to be claimed over the remaining 40 years.
+There would be a further $107,494 in total depreciation deductions, able to be claimed by our clients over the remaining 40 years.

 Should our clients wish to amend previous tax returns and claim depreciation deductions since they purchased the property, they may be able to do this as well, with the help of their accountant.